4210-Capstones/touchless-kiosk-server/README.md

    - To get help with relationships between classes, reach out to POD4
    - **DO NOT** change existing class attributes
    - The database is automatically created on startup
    - It might happen, that your local database won't be compatible with new changes to the database.
-In this case, delete all tables or delete the entire database docker image (it will delete all data)
+In this case, delete all tables or delete the entire database ~~docker image~~ in `res/development.db` (it will delete all data)
 5. Add tests to your endpoint.
 Things to keep in mind:
    - The testing session creates a new local database separate from the rest
    - Tests should not depend on each other, use pytest fixtures to input necessary data